-“Well, yes,” she hedges, “just wondering how you learned?
+“Well, yes,” she replies, “just wondering how you learned?
 How long have you been doing this?”

 “Not long, really,” I laugh.
 “I love trees, but I didn’t learn about them in the scientific way I do now.
 It was more like – is it deciduous or an evergreen?
-Of course, I knew much more than that, but in a way, that was good enough!”
+Of course, I knew much more than that, but until recently, for me that was good enough!”

 “Hmm,” she says, interested.
 Again, I feel the need to explain more.

-“I became a master naturalist almost two years ago now, so not too long.
+“I became a Minnesota Master Naturalist volunteer almost two years ago, so not too long.
 It’s a newly discovered passion that has pulled me in, and I just love doing this, sharing what I know with others.”

-“No, that makes perfect sense,” she says warmly, “And you’re good at what you’re doing.
+“No, that makes perfect sense,” she says intently, “and you’re good at what you do.
 You found something you love.”

-As we finish crossing the bridge, the spruce trees where we’re headed now come into view.
-They are situated about halfway up the rise of the hill across from the parking lot.
+As we finish crossing the bridge, the spruce trees come into view.
+They are situated about halfway up the rise across from the parking lot.
 To their left at the top of the hill, the native western species grow, heralded first by the Douglas-fir at the hill’s crown.

 “Just look at the beautiful Douglas-fir up there,” I exclaim, pausing a moment.
 “Isn’t that a gorgeous tree?”

 “Oh, it really is!
-That’s one of our tagged trees, isn’t it?”
+That’s one of our previously tagged trees from your dad’s map, isn’t it?”

-“Mm-hmm”, I assent, nodding in agreement as we admire the tree for a moment before making our way to the parking lot.
-About halfway across, I stop walking again.
+“Mm-hmm”, I assent absently, my thoughts drifting.
+We stand there quietly admiring the tree for a moment before making our way to the parking lot.
+About halfway across, I stop again.

 From our vantage point below, the silhouettes of these spruces stand out beautifully against the sky.
-All three are clearly different species when you view them from a distance like this; the differences in their overall shape and growth pattern are very apparent.
-Of course, up close their needle color and cone variations provide a different sort of contrast for purposes of identification.
+All three are clearly different species when you view them from a distance like this; the variability in their overall shape and growth pattern is very apparent.
+Of course, up close their needle color and cone variations also provide great ways to distinguish between them.

-“Young Colorado spruces,” I continue, “grow in a more symmetrical, pyramid shape.
-Older ones like this start to become stragglier which I think is very attractive as well!
-I do like that species of tree!”
+“Young blue spruces,” I continue, “grow in a more symmetrical, pyramid shape.
+Older ones like this start to become stragglier, more open-limbed which I think is very attractive as well!
+I do like them!”

-“Yes, I like it, too,” says Susan Jane.
-“Blue spruce was my dad’s favorite kind of tree.”
+“Yes, I like blue spruce, too,” says Susan Jane.
+“Blue spruce was my dad’s favorite.”

-“I remember you saying that last spring on our first survey.”
+“I remember you saying that last spring on our tree survey.”

-“He always liked the blue spruces,” she goes on, smiling.
+“He always liked the blue spruces,” she repeats, smiling to herself.
 “Let’s do your idea.
-It’s an excellent way to compare and contrast when the trees are located so close together like this.”
+It’s an excellent way to compare and contrast when the trees are located so close together like that.”

-We continue up the rise toward the three spruces fated now to receive ID signs.
+We continue up the rise toward the three spruces.

 “I love the thought of connecting people to trees like this!”

 Spruce trees are classified in the genus Picea, of which there are almost three dozen species growing all over the world.
-Each needle (leaf) of a spruce tree is attached singly to the branch on a small peg-like structure, closely spaced and spiraling up the branch.
+Each needle (leaf) of a spruce tree is attached singly to the branch on a small peg-like structure, closely spaced in a spiral around the twig.
 Spruce needles are squarish and sharply poky.
-When my husband and I moved to our home 30 years ago, a white spruce (Picea glauca) was living on our front lawn, towering fully mature, and very enjoyable to us until its passing last year.
-Remnants of its former glory remain, however, in the form of four stumps cut from the massive trunk.
-After they dried for a week or so, I peeled off the bark and made decorative, sturdy bases for two lakeside, fire ring benches at our family’s cabin.
-Three more of the stumps provide a rustic, sturdy base for my dad’s memorial bench which now also occupies a special place on that land.
-The remaining base of the tree trunk we left tallish, rising up about 25 feet.
-We thought maybe it might invite some wildlife, even if just as a perch for a bird to land on.
+When my husband and I moved to our home 30 years ago, a white spruce (Picea glauca) was living on our front lawn, towering fully mature, and very enjoyable to us until its passing from old age last year.
+Remnants of its former glory remain, however, in the form of several stumps cut from the massive trunk we decided to keep.
+After letting them dry for a week or so, I had peeled the bark off four of them and made decorative, sturdy bases for two lakeside, fire ring benches at our family’s cabin.
+Three more of the stumps now provide a rustic, sturdy base for my dad’s memorial bench which also occupies a special place on that land.
+The remaining base of the tree trunk we left tallish and intact where it stood rising up about 25 feet.
+The hope is that it might invite more wildlife to the yard, even if just as a perch for a bird to land on.

-Every part of a spruce tree has provided people gifts for millennia, from root to tip.
+Every part of a spruce tree has provided people for millennia with gifts, from root to tip.
 Native Americans used the fibrous roots to sew pieces of birch bark together forming cozy shelters.
 The buds are high in vitamin C as well as carotenoids and minerals.
 Branch tips are traditionally used in the brewing of spruce beer, and steeped to make a nutritious, medicinal tea.
 Spruce resin is antiseptic and has been used as a healing salve as well as made into pitch for use as glue or for waterproofing.
-For recreational chewing, the resin at one time was boiled down into a popular product called spruce gum.
+For recreational chewing, the resin at one time was boiled down into a popular product called ‘spruce gum’ until modern materials replaced it.
 The long fiber structure of spruce wood is valued for its use in making paper.
 Spruce heartwood reverberates in its own special way, as do many other species of wood used in musical instruments.
 A piano’s inner soundboard, for example, is usually made of spruce.
-My first guitar was also — a fact that warmed me to it immediately knowing the type of tree from which it was created.
+My first guitar was also — a fact that warmed me to it immediately knowing the type of tree it came from.
 Forest creatures also enjoy the cones and buds for daily sustenance.

-Clearly, the gifts spruce trees provide manifest themselves in many ways.
-The preciousness of each individual tree juxtaposed with the practical transformations resulting from its harvest is an easy sort of alchemy, repurposing what was already gold into another form of the same.
-Our yard’s white spruce tree also provides an anecdote of my own transformation from a person who basically described everything that had evergreen needles as a “pine tree” into a naturalist thoroughly concerned with the correct identification of conifer species.
-In the not so recent past, I would often refer to our white spruce with comments like,
+Clearly, the gifts from spruce trees manifest themselves in many ways.
+The preciousness of each individual tree juxtaposed with the practical transformation resulting from its harvest is an easy sort of alchemy, repurposing what was already gold into another form of the same.
+Our yard’s white spruce tree also provides an anecdote of my own transformation from a person who basically described everything that has evergreen needles as a “pine tree” into a serious naturalist thoroughly concerned with the correct genus identification of conifer species.
+An important distinction to make!
+(The fact that spruces, pines and firs are all classified in the Pine (Pinaceae) family probably adds to the confusion.)
+In the not so recent past, I would often refer to our yard’s white spruce with comments like,

 To which my husband would reply each time,